 Neon, or neon-like colors, are those which emit light after being exposed to ultraviolet radiation.
-Neon colors are created by adding chemicals or gases to glass tubes and creating a chemical reaction.
+These colors are created by adding chemicals or gases to glass tubes and forming a chemical reaction.
 The glow of neon is becoming popular for clothing, accessories, and even cars.
-Neon colors have long since faded from the public eye, but the new wave of neon is a throwback that hasn’t stolen the spotlight since the end of the 80s.
+Since the end of the ’80s, these colors have faded from the public eye, but a new wave of neon offers a throwback that hasn’t been seen for many years.

 High waisted jeans